KKaiyuan/KnowlEdge/README.md

         their peers with search, filter, and order functionalities to practice the course content.

-    -   Students can request for regrades through a button and dialog from the specific assignment, quiz, or exam page.

 5.  **Comment sections:**

     -   Students will be able to comment on instructor published content